vanderwijk/custom-post-widget/readme.txt

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 2.8.5 =
+Fix for minor compatibility issue when using the Slider Revolution plugin

+= 2.8.4 =
+You can now optionally show the post title when using the shortcode by adding `title=yes` to the shortcode

+= 2.8.3 =
+Added Hebrew translation as provided by Daniel Cohen Gindi

+= 2.8.1 =
+Updated language files.

+= 2.8 =
+Added the option to suppress the content filters when using the shortcode.
+Thanks to adelval for providing the code, see https://wordpress.org/support/topic/add-option-to-not-apply-content-filters-in-shortcode?replies=4

+= 2.7.9 =
+Changed method for creating the widget in preparation of PHP7 support.

+= 2.7.7 =
+Added Czech translation.

+= 2.7.6 =
+Added Italian translation.

+= 2.7.5 =
+Updated branding and language files.

+= 2.7.4 =
+The shortcode now includes the slug of the content block (which is still optional), see https://wordpress.org/support/topic/shortcodes-using-slug-name-rather-than-id for more information on this.

+= 2.7.2 =
+The post status is now used for displaying the content blocks in the widget areas, only published content blocks are now displayed.
+Thanks to tmbdesign.co.uk for suggesting this change.

+= 2.7 =
+Added dismissable support notification.

 = 2.6 =
 Added the possibility for using the content block slug in the shortcode.